- Politics and Social Issues»

 This approach is effective, but slow-moving.
 While the infrastructures of these developments are currently in the planning process, the rates of illegal animal poaching increases with every passing day.

 In addition to this, organized crime and certain terrorist organizations rely on the illegal ivory trade for funding.
 One such organization, Kenya and Somalia's Al-Shabaab, is notoriously one of the most violent presences in that country; it has most recently claimed responsibility for a bus attack that killed seven people.
 In order to continue its attacks on the people of Kenya in direct retaliation for sending troops into nearby Somalia, the organization requires direct financial funding.
 Unfortunately, it appears as though the majority of its assets are earned through the acquisition and sale of illegally poached ivory.
 Again, we look to the interior causes of this organization's power; it provides a chance for employment and earned income to its members who are often recruited off the streets.
-In order to eliminate a certain portion of the market for illegal ivory, the terrorist group Al-Shabaab needs to be eliminated, and soon.

 The International Market for Ivory